 While those living with autoimmune disease do experience altered immune system function, the ability to fight off pathogens is not necessarily weakened; rather the response is misguided.

 Have you been feeling anxious and fatigued lately?
 Or experiencing more autoimmune flare-ups?
 Even if you’re not at high risk for serious COVID-19 complications, having a chronic illness means that stress is often a symptom trigger.
-And the pandemic is an endless symphony of worry, isolation, life changes, and other stressors.
+And the pandemic, in and of itself, can feel like an endless symphony of worry, isolation, life changes, and other stressors.
 You’re not alone.
 After surveying arthritis patients, Creaky Joints reports that 42% of patients are experiencing an increase in fatigue during the pandemic.

 It is not uncommon that some of your autoimmune symptoms mimic those of COVID-19.
 You may be wondering how to tell them apart.
 One telltale sign you might have coronavirus is the loss of taste and smell, which is not a common autoimmune symptom.